Get help paying business energy bills

 We’re here to help you when you need it most.

 With a smart meter, it's easier to keep track of the energy your business uses and what it costs.
-Or submit a meter reading
+If you don't have a smart meter submit a meter reading for accurate bills.

 Here is the latest update on the government support for customers

-The current Energy Bill Relief Scheme (EBRS) ends on 31 March 2023.
+The Energy Bill Relief Scheme (EBRS) ended on 31 March 2023.
 Visit our Energy Bill Relief Support info.
 Or go to the government website for further information.

 What to do if you're in debt